micahg1/PNC-App-Challenge/README.md

 <h1>Aim Your Health</h1>
-Completed for 2022 PNC App Challenge, Code for a Cause, representing local HS
+Won the 2022 PNC App Challenge, Code for a Cause, representing local HS

 Problem Statement: What might you do to help educate and promote healthy eating and exercise?